liezsm/learn-typescript-fcc/README.md

 Today, I learned how to setup a project when using typescript.
 We have to initialized the ts config file and modify it according the settings we want for our project.

+### Day 10: Classes

+Today, I learned classes and how to create one.
+In classes we use the constructor and we can declare  a variable either public or private.
+Private are only accessible inside the class.
+We can also use the readonly keyword we have learned in the past lesson.

 ## Code Samples